 Snip off a length of copper wire.
 About 8 inches should be fine.

 Thread cranberries onto the wire.
 About 10 to 12 per wreath but it will depend on their size.

 Twist the ends of the wire together so the cranberries form a circle and trim the wire with wire cutters

 Trim small pieces of scrapbook paper into the desired shape.
 Write names on each paper

 With your hot glue gun, add the pine trimmings, scrapbook paper, and button to the area where the wires are joined

-Let cool and use to decorate each place setting on your holiday table.
+Let it cool and use it to decorate each place setting on your holiday table.

 Like this Cranberry Wreath DIY Place Card idea?

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.